ehn-dcc-development/eu-dcc-schema/README.md

 	make validate-invalid-tests

-## Committing: git hooks
+## Committing: Git hooks

-This project uses git hooks to validate the json files and the above test cases.
-To use the hooks please configure git to use the hooks we provide:
+This project uses Git hooks to validate the JSON files and the above test cases.
+To use the hooks, configure Git to use the hooks we provide, as follows:

 ```
 git config core.hooksPath hooks